Enter the Wu-Tang (36 Chambers): Music and lyrics

 According to music journalist Ben Yew, the minimalist means of production plays directly into the music's "street" aesthetic.
 "Because [RZA] didn't have the best mixing or recording equipment, the album is wrought with a 'dirty' quality—the drums have more bass and are more hard-hitting than they are crisp and clean; the samples have an eerie, almost haunting type of echo; and the vocals, because each member's voice is already aggressive and gritty, perfectly match the production."
 Although Ol' Dirty Bastard is given co-production credit on "Da Mystery of Chessboxin'" and Method Man is co-credited for "Wu-Tang Clan Ain't Nuthing ta F' Wit", critics and admirers universally credit RZA with developing what Pitchfork called a "dusty yet digital production style [that] helped legitimize the use of more diverse sample sources to the hardcore New York rap massive, breaking away from James Brown based beats and embracing a style that turned the Underdog theme into the menacing coda for a group of underground terrorists."

-Enter the Wu-Tang ushered in a new standard for hip hop at a time when hip hop music was dominated by the jazz-influenced styles of A Tribe Called Quest, the Afrocentric viewpoints of Public Enemy, and the rising popularity of West Coast gangsta rap.
-The album's explicit, humorous and free-associative lyrics have been credited for serving as a template for many subsequent hip hop records.
+Enter the Wu-Tang ushered in a new standard for hip-hop at a time when hip-hop music was dominated by the jazz-influenced styles of A Tribe Called Quest (who coincidentally released their third studio album on the same day as Enter the Wu-Tang), the Afrocentric viewpoints of Public Enemy, and the rising popularity of West Coast gangsta rap.
+The album's explicit, humorous and free-associative lyrics have been credited for serving as a template for many subsequent hip-hop records.
 Rolling Stone described the album as possessing an aesthetic that was "low on hype and production values [and] high on the idea that indigence is a central part of blackness".
 While the lyrical content on Enter the Wu-Tang generally varies from rapper to rapper, the basic themes are the same—urban life, martial arts movies, comic book references, and marijuana—and the setting is invariably the harsh environment of New York City.
 AllMusic contributor Steve Huey praises the lyricists for their originality and caustic humor, stating "Some were outsized, theatrical personalities, others were cerebral storytellers and lyrical technicians, but each had his own distinctive style ...
 Every track on Enter the Wu-Tang is packed with fresh, inventive rhymes, which are filled with martial arts metaphors, pop culture references (everything from Voltron to Lucky Charms cereal commercials to Barbra Streisand's "The Way We Were"), bizarre threats of violence, and a truly twisted sense of humor."

 With the exception of "Method Man" and GZA's "Clan in da Front", every song features multiple rappers contributing verses of varying lengths.
 The verses are essentially battle rhymes, mixed with humor and outsized tales of urban violence and drug use.
 There is some debate about whether the lyrics on 36 Chambers are properly classified as gangsta rap or something else entirely.
 In a Stylus magazine review, writer Gavin Mueller evokes the bleakness of the Wu-Tang world view: